tlogan/ERST/README.md

 - understand what polarity types are and how they are related to relational typing

 ### TODO (Symbolic Paper)
+- note interesting concepts of relational normalization and relational factoring
+    - both are weakening rewriting operations

 - note importance of ordering of rules;